U.S. Navy in Orange, Texas

 The 18.5 acres that remain in the Navy's hands are the site of the present U.S. Navy Reserve Center, Orange, Texas.

 Location.
 30° 5.459′ N, 93° 43.86′ W. Marker is in Orange, Texas, in Orange County.
-Marker is at the intersection of West Front Street and 2nd Street, on the right when traveling east on West Front Street.
-Touch for map.
-At the Terminus of Second Street.
-Marker is in this post office area: Orange TX 77630, United States of America.
+Marker is at the intersection of West Front Street and 2nd Street, on the right when traveling east on West Front Street

 More about this marker.
 Located in the Ochiltree Inman Park.

 Credits.
 This page was last revised on April 12, 2018.
-This page originally submitted on April 12, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 77 times since then.
+It was originally submitted on April 12, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 124 times since then and 11 times this year.
 Photos: 1, 2. submitted on April 12, 2018.